Re-Potting Houseplants 101

 - The plant cannot be removed from the pot.
 This is normally because the plant has developed a lot of roots.
 Over time, the roots will get thicker and start to choke out the plant.

 Follow these 5 steps to successfully re-pot your indoor plant.

 Step 1: Choose a new pot and add soil

 Choose a plant that you want to move your plant into.
 Typically when you are re-potting a houseplant, you should move the plant into a pot that is a couple inches larger.
 You wouldn’t be moving a tiny 4-inch plant into a 17-inch pot.
 If you’re pot is too big, the plant will not grow very much.

 Add soil to the bottom of the plant.
 You want to maintain the same soil level as the previous pot.
 If you’re moving from a 6-inch pot to an 8-inch pot, you would want about 2 inches of soil in the new pot.
 You want to make sure you’re using a pot that has drainage holes.

-Step 2: Pull out the plant.
+Step 2: Pull out the plant

 The re-potting process begins with pulling the plant out of the pot.
 If you pull out the plant and you don’t see any roots, the plant likely does not need to be re-potted.

-Step 3: Slash the roots
+Step 3: Slash the root

 Use a share knife or box cutter to slash the roots slightly.
 Plants actually like having their roots slashed because it prunes the roots and stimulate new root growth.
 The slashing of the roots also stops the roots from growing in circles and choking the plant.
 You don’t want to completely destroy the roots but just give them a good trim.